dragoontrick/BayesGuard/README.md

 ### Dataset

 Prepare your email dataset with labeled emails.
-The emails should be in `.eml` format, and the labels can be based on filenames (e.g., "spam" or "legitimate").
+The emails should be in `.eml` format, and the labels can be based on filenames with a tag including info if it is spam or legit.

 ### Running the Program